mikessh/vdjtools-doc/sphinx/usage.rst

 .. code:: bash

     java -Xmx16G -jar vdjtools.jar RoutineName [arguments] -m metadata.txt output/prefix

+Output prefix could be either an output directory name (if ended with ``/``) or an output file prefix.
+Most VDJtools routines will append the prefix with an intuitive suffix and extension.

 The ``-m metadata.txt`` argument specifies a metadata file with relative sample paths, sample names and any other information to provide this information later in analysis.